Abbazzabba/Raspberry-Pi-5-NAS/README.md

 ![kit](Images/RaspberryPi.png)

 ## Step 2 (Imaging MicroSD)
-- Install [Raspberry Pi Imager](https://www.raspberrypi.com/products/m2-hat-plus/), this will allow us to put Raspberry Pi OS Lite (64-bit) onto the microSD card
+- Install [Raspberry Pi Imager](https://www.raspberrypi.com/products/m2-hat-plus/), this will allow you to put Raspberry Pi OS Lite (64-bit) onto the microSD card

 ![Imager](Images/RaspberryPiImager.png)
 - Select the appropriate Raspberry Pi model, Raspberry Pi OS Lite (64-bit) is found in the category of other, then select the microSD card to load the software onto.